wenhao-z/Sampling_PoissSpk_Neuron/README.md

 Directly run `simExpMdls.m` and you can get most of demo results in the presented study.

-You can change the variable `flagTask` in `simExpMdls.m` to get the results under different demo task.
+You can change the variable `flagTask` in `simExpMdls.m` to get the results under different demo tasks.

 The `simExpMdls.m` can be ran on a standand computer with enough RAM.
 The computer should have at least 8GB of RAM.